 - At the same time, the self-service function makes users more independent and lets them perform basic password management tasks irrespective of help desk availability.
 The continuous availability of password management services reduce outage times while the improved usability bolsters flexibility and user satisfaction.

 - Implementing the password manager also frees up more of your IT budget.
 Once installed, the SSPRM runs automatically without the need for additional technical support.
 The IT department can stop dealing with password management altogether and watch the return on investment grow.

 - With the help of the password manager, company standards and policies can be standardized and implemented.
 Administrators can store passwords in the configuration editor and retrieve them automatically when needed.
 Administrators can also select various password policy options, including functions for logging failed authentication attempts or locking accounts.

 - Implementation of the password manager elevates network security and ensures better protection of critical company data by eliminating careless mistakes on the help desk and by automating password management.

 The added benefit of MFA in SSRPM

 Multi-factor authentication is the highest and most up-to-date standard for companies looking to maximise their level of digital data protection.
 It can be embedded into the SSRPM’s authentication process and adds additional security barriers without creating extra work.
 MFA combines more than two authentication technologies from the three groups of authentication factors – possession (something you have), knowledge (something you know) and inherence (something you are).
 These include factors such as a PIN, a token or biometric factors such as an iris or fingerprint scan.
-Since these are tamper-proof and always available, they improve both security and ease of use by preventing identity theft and ensuring that access is only granted to those who are entitled to it.
+Since these are tamper-proof and always available, they improve security and ease of use by preventing identity theft and ensuring that access is only granted to those entitled to it.